spree/spree/guides/content/developer/deployment/deployment-service.md

 ***
-It’s important to remember to not edit the Procfile above directly, any changes to this file will be reset automatically by our configuration management system.
+It's important to remember to not edit the Procfile above directly, any changes to this file will be reset automatically by our configuration management system.
 See the "Customizing Processes" section below for more details on how to correctly change this file.